Why the breakout director of the Oscar-nominated short "Bao" gave her sweet dumpling a dark twist.

 MJ: Did you go into creating Bao knowing how specifically Asian-American (or Asian-Canadian) you wanted it to be?

 DS: No. I’ve never directed a short at a big studio before, and I just assumed Pixar would want me to make the details more general, to try to appeal to a more “universal” audience.
-And then at some point, I was even shying away from the shocking ending because I was afraid people would be too upset by it.
-But I really owe it to Pete Docter, our executive producer and my mentor throughout this whole crazy process.
-He encouraged me to lean into those culturally specific details.
+At one point, I was even shying away from the shocking ending because I was afraid people would be too upset by it.
+But I really owe it to Pete Docter, our executive producer and my mentor throughout this whole crazy process, he encouraged me to lean into those culturally specific details.
 Like, ‘Don’t be afraid to put yourself in the story because that’s what makes Pixar films special.’
-And he was also a huge fan of the twist ending.
+He was also a huge fan of the twist ending.
 So having his buy-off on it, and also his support for it, really helped me stay focused and not afraid to make this short different.

-MJ: Were you concerned at all about reinforcing any aesthetics, stereotypes, or caricatures associated with being an Asian immigrant, especially in America, knowing that this is a race-related dynamic we struggle with in this country?
+MJ: Were you concerned about reinforcing any aesthetics, stereotypes, or caricatures associated with being an Asian immigrant, especially in America, knowing that this is a race-related dynamic we struggle with in this country?

 DS: Totally.
 It was really important to me to depict our people right because there’s so few examples of it in Hollywood.
-So it was really pivotal for me to get creative leadership on board that would approach the design and the look of the short with respect and attention to detail.
+So it was pivotal for me to get creative leadership on board that would approach the design and the look of the short with respect and attention to detail.

 We picked Rona Liu as our production designer very early on.
 Even before I pitched it to Pixar, I was a fan of Rona’s work—plus, Rona is Chinese-American herself, and she was a huge help in not only creating the world of Bao, but also providing that really critical perspective to keep certain details in mind.
 She helped me explain to the crew why it’s important to have the drip pans on the stove be covered in tin foil (because that’s a practical way to keep your drip pans clean without having to wash them.)
 Or how sometimes families use toilet paper as general tissue around the house, so there’s a roll of toilet paper on the coffee table.
 Or why the dad character, even though he’s not smiling, isn’t a cold, distant, bad father or bad husband, he just shows his love more through little actions.

-And even though Rona and I came from a Chinese background, we still did our homework—because we’re good, “A” students like that.
+And even though Rona and I come from a Chinese background, we still did our homework—because we’re good, “A” students like that.
 We would take the crew on trips to San Francisco Chinatown and Oakland Chinatown.
 My family’s from Sichuan and a lot of the dishes in Bao are Sichuan-specific dishes that I really wanted to give a shout out to.
 So it was important for us to go to restaurants, take pictures of the food, and for me to explain the significance of each of the dishes to our crew.

-MJ: You immigrated from China to Canada.
+MJ: You immigrated from China to Canada at a young age.
 Did that experience play out in Bao at all?

 DS: Oh yeah.
 The generational difference between the mom character and the dumpling is kind of similar to my differences with my parents growing up because they live in a very homogenized Chinese society.
 All their friends are Chinese.
 They only listen to Chinese music.
 They only eat Chinese food.
 So when I was growing up, I like Chinese food, too, but I wanted to fit in.
 I wanted to eat Lunchables, PB and J sandwiches, chicken noodle soups, and stuff.
 My Western friends, their big brother or sister, or parents, would show them who The Beatles were or introduce them to Star Wars—my parents didn’t know that stuff.